 How students fall out of compliance

-An F-1 student may fall “out of compliance/status” for violation of federal government regulations governing students in F-1 visa classification.
+An F-1 student may fall “out of compliance/status” for a violation of federal government regulations on F1 holders.

-There are many reasons why a student may fall “out of status/compliance,” including:
+There are many reasons why a student may fall out of status/compliance, including but not limited to:

 - Letting the program end date on the I-20 expire without requesting a program extension in a timely manner

 - Taking too many online courses and not enough on-ground courses

 - Taking a leave from school without permission from his or her college and OGS

 - Not making continuous progress towards the completion of their program

 The Office of Global Services must terminate the Student and Exchange Visitor Information System (SEVIS) record of a student who is “out of compliance/status” in order to comply with Federal government regulations.